-- Break Up Third Party Updates – If you used a third-party platform to update your page, you might find that some of your updates are clumped together.
-Click on the Pencil icon above a group of updates and the View Individual Stories.
+- Break Up Third Party Updates - If you used a third-party platform to update your page, you might find that some of your updates are clumped together.
+Click on the Pencil icon above a group of updates and View Individual Stories.
 This will take you to those updates in your Activity Log.
 Click on the Circle icon next to each update and change it to Highlighted on Page.
 Then go back to your page and click the Star icon to un-highlight them.
-This should make them individual stories on your page’s timeline.
+This should turn them into individual stories on your page’s timeline.

 - Check Your Page’s Basic Information - Click on the About link on your page and take a look at your page’s basic information (contact information, description, etc.).
 Add additional information if necessary to fill this area out.

 - Check Your Custom Content & Apps - Click on each of your Facebook apps and custom content tabs to see what changes need to be made.
 Contact your designer or application creator to see when they can fit your apps and content to the new Facebook Pages layout size.

 Once you have taken care of the basic housecleaning, you will need to do the following to keep your new Facebook Page’s timeline full of activity!

 - Post a Variety of Updates - Keeping your Facebook Page up-to-date is now more important than ever.
 Be sure to post a variety of updates including simple status updates, questions, photos and videos to engage fans and keep your timeline looking healthy.